RiccardoEvangelisti/Critical-temperature-of-superconductors/README.md

 ## Problem Description
 The phenomenon of superconductivity ([Wikipedia](https://en.wikipedia.org/wiki/Superconductivity)) was discovered by Heike Kamerlingh-Onnes in 1911.

-Superconductivity is a property of certain substances and materials whose *electrical resistance* drops to zero when the temperature drops to a certain level.
-Superconductivity occurs in a spike when the temperature drops.
-The temperature at which the spike occurs is called the **critical temperature**.
+Superconductivity is a property of certain substances and materials whose electrical resistance drops to zero when the temperature equals to a certain value, called the **critical temperature**.

-Although superconductivity was discovered more than a century ago, many of its properties are poorly understood, such as the relationship between superconductivity and the chemical/structural properties of materials.
+Many of the superconductivity properties are poorly understood, especially if the critical temperature can be predicted from the chemical and physical properties of the material.

 ## Objectives
-Develop machine learning algorithms that allow to establish a relationship between the chemical composition, various properties of superconductors, and their critical temperature.
+1. Develop ML algorithms that can correctly predict the critical temperature, given the chemical structure and physical properties of a substance
+2. Find which features are the most relevant in the estimation

 ## 1. Dataset Description